 If a student's actions pose an immediate threat or danger to any member of the College community or the educational processes, a college administrative official may immediately suspend or expel the student.
 The decision will be based on whether the continued presence of the student on the College campus reasonably poses a threat to the physical or emotional condition and well-being of any individual including the student or for reasons relating to the safety and welfare of any persons, college property or college function.
-Notification of the emergency suspension will be sent by certified mail to the last address provided by the Registrar's Office and Contact may be made by the Dean of Students.
+The student of concern may be contacted by a college official, by any means necessary, to notify student of the Emergency Suspension and the recommended actions needed to resolve the issue, if possible.
+Formal notification of the emergency suspension will be hand-delivered, emailed to student email account on file, or sent by registered mail to the address of the student as it appears on the official college records.